WiredAndTired/wro-fe-2025/README.md

-OLED:

-A 0.96-inch OLED display is a small, low-power screen with a 128x64 pixel resolution, commonly used in embedded systems and IoT projects.
-It offers high contrast, vibrant colors, and wide viewing angles, making it ideal for compact devices.
-Typically interfaced via I2C or SPI with microcontrollers like Arduino or ESP32, it's used in wearables, robotics, and status indicators.

 MG995:

 The MG995 is a digital servo motor  known for its high torque and precision.
 It provides about 9-10 kg-cm of torque at 4.8V and operates at a speed of 0.20 seconds per 60°.
 It’s used in robotics, RC vehicles, and automation tasks, offering metal gears for durability.
 The servo is controlled via PWM signals for precise movement and position control.
 Two MG995 servos  can be used for simultaneous control of multiple robotic joints or mechanisms.

-Ultrasonic:

-The **DFRobot Ultrasonic Sensor** measures distances using ultrasonic waves.
-It has a range of 2 cm to 4 meters, with an accuracy of ±1 cm, and operates at 5V.
-It’s commonly used in robotics for obstacle avoidance and navigation.
-With **four sensors**, you can detect objects from different angles for better spatial awareness.
-It’s easy to integrate with microcontrollers like Arduino or ESP32.